rabbitmq/internals/authorization_and_authentication.md

  * `Tags` is user tags.
 Those are used by features such as policies, plugins such as management, and so on.
 Tags can be an empty list.
  * `Vhost` is self-explanatory
  * `Permission` currently one of `configure`, `read`, or `write`
+ * `Context` is a map with additional information (like peer address or routing key, or protocol-specific information like MQTT client ID).
+It is slightly different for each of the three check functions.

 The `#auth_user{}` record represents a user whenever we need to check access to vhosts and resources.